HugoHo0212/Object-Orented-Desgin-in-Java-Projects/MinionTracker/README.md

-A Minion Tracker Java application
+A Minion Tracker Java application, where the user can add a minion, remove a minion, attribute an evil deed to a minion and list the existing minions

 ## Getting Started